Beddgelert Forest, near Porthmadog

 As the days begin to shorten, the trees get ready for winter and the valley fills with a dramatic patchwork quilt of red, orange, brown and yellow.

 The spectacular waterfall, which is the main attraction for many visitors to Coedydd Aber, is particularly impressive during winter.

 Many of the migrant birds leave the reserve for warmer climates but overwintering species such as the dipper and grey wagtail can still be seen throughout the colder months.

-There are accessible toilets in the Natural Resources Wales car park.
+Accessible toilets are in the upper car park.

-The car park and toilets are open at these times:
+The gate to the car park and the toilets are normally open between:

-Coedydd Aber National Reserve is 7 miles east of Bangor.
+Coedydd Aber National Nature Reserve is 7 miles east of Bangor.

-The lower car park (near Bont Newydd bridge) has 16 parking spaces; one space is reserved for disabled visitors.
+The lower car park (near Bont Newydd bridge) has 16 parking spaces.

 The upper cark park has 20 parking spaces and toilets.